Shui-Yu/shui-yu.github.io/_pages/contact.md

 ---
 title: Contact
-subtitle: Please feel free to keep in touch if you are interested in Shui's work.
+subtitle: Please feel free to keep in touch if you are interested in my work.
 description:
 featured_image: /images/demo/demo-landscape.jpg
 ---